This accessibility statement applies to chathealth.nhs.uk

 We know some parts of this website are not fully accessible:

-- some text overlaps when spacing is increased
+- some text does not adjust when text spacing is changed

 - some video content is provided without a transcript, audio track or captions